 This page provides general information on citations, including how to identify the citation elements of a library source.
-For assistance with APA and writing, explore your help options in the Writing Center.
+For help with APA formatting and writing, explore the resources available in the Writing Center.

-A citation is a direct quote, a paraphrase or a summary of someone else’s information in a work written by someone else.
+A citation is a direct quote, paraphrase, or summary of someone else’s information in a work written by someone else.
 When you write a paper and reference someone else’s work, you must cite them as a source.

-Citing your sources is important for many reasons, with some of those at the forefront being:
+Citing your sources is important for several reasons:

 Note!
-Plagiarism can be both intentional and unintentional.
-Plagiarism is failing to properly acknowledge an author's work in your paper, which means you are claiming their work as your own.
-Therefore, if you do not cite, you may be subject to a charge of plagiarism per Chamberlain University's Academic Integrity Policy.
-You should review the section on plagiarism (pages 31-32) for further details on what qualifies as plagiarism within the university.
+Plagiarism can be intentional and unintentional.
+Plagiarism occurs when you fail to properly acknowledge an author's work in your paper, effectively claiming their work as your own.
+If you do not cite your sources, you may face a charge of plagiarism under Chamberlain University's Academic Integrity Policy.
+Refer to the section on plagiarism (pages 31-32) for more details on what qualifies as plagiarism at the University.

-In-text citations are required every time you quote, paraphrase or summarize information or an idea from an author’s work in your paper.
+In-text citations are required whenever you quote, paraphrase, or summarize information or ideas from an author’s work in your paper.

 To create a citation for a source, you first need to know what type of source it is.
-You can identify a type of source by becoming familiar with the parts of a citation.
-If you cannot find what you need from the database result, open the document to help determine the type of source.
+You can identify the type of source by becoming familiar with the parts of a citation.
+If you cannot find the necessary information in the database result, open the document to determine the type of source.

-Consider the image of a record from CINAHL below: The first lines contain the reference.
-You can see the title [1], the authors/creators [2], the name of the journal [3], when it was published [4], the volume and issue [5], and the page numbers [6].
-You have everything you need to create an accurate citation.
-If the source also contains a DOI, the reference may need that for completeness.
-Check your reference manual for guidelines on references for articles, books, newspapers, and more.
+With this information, you have everything you need to create an accurate citation.
+If the source includes a DOI, the reference may need that for completeness.
+Check your reference manual for guidelines on citing articles, books, newspapers, and more.

 RefWorks is the premier citation management tool of ProQuest's ExLibris Knowledge Center.
 To use this tool, you will have to create an account.

-The image below highlights where to find permalinks in the OVID database.
-After you select the title of the article from the search results page, locate the Tools menu to the right of the page, and select Email Jumpstart.
+The image below shows where to find permalinks in the OVID database.
+After selecting the title of an article from the search results page, locate the Tools menu on the right-hand side of the page and select Email Jumpstart.
 The link in the Email Jumpstart pop-up box is the permalink.

-The image below highlights where to find permalinks in the ProQuest databases.
-After you select the title of the article from the search results page, you can go to Abstract/Details in the left-hand navigation menu to open the detailed record.
+The image below shows where to find permalinks in the ProQuest databases.
+After selecting the title of an article from the search results page, go to Abstract/Details in the left-hand navigation menu to open the detailed record.
 The link next to Document URL at the bottom of the page is the permalink.

 In the following databases, the browser URL is the permalink: